-ALL-TIME great Roberto Duran ended his 17-day UK speaking tour yesterday, as a guest of honour at former British/Commonwealth/European super-middleweight champion Henry Wharton’s York gym.
+ALL-TIME great Roberto Duran ended a UK speaking tour as a guest of honour at former British/Commonwealth/European super-middleweight champion Henry Wharton’s York gym.
 The living legend, accompanied and translated by his son, Robin, spent around an hour talking about his long and largely glorious career.

 Duran, who informed the gathering of around 200 fans that he turned pro in 1968 at the age of just 13, having lied about his age, made other revelations, too.
 Duran said his payday for his pro debut was a mere £3 dollars, but that he believed from a young age that he was destined to be a world champion.

 “The main thing for a fighter is to fight for a world championship, it’s the biggest goal in life,” Duran, sat in mid-ring with his son, said.

 “So when they told me I was getting that opportunity, I became very excited and I began training straight away, because I needed to become champion, I had to become a champion.

 “It’s very hard [fighting and taking on the champion] but when you are the challenger, you are hungrier than the champion, you are coming up and you are super-motivated to win.
 When you are the champion, it is harder, you feel as though you don’t need to train.
 This is what happened to me when I fought Tommy Hearns; I was too arrogant and I didn’t think I had to bother training.
 But that [the Hearns fight] wasn’t the first time I was knocked – my wife knocked me out before that! (laughs).
 But Ken Buchanan from Scotland, he was a very strong fighter, a great fighter.
 That win (TKO13 in 1972) remains my most cherished memory today, because that was my first world title win.
 I freely admit I hit him low in the early rounds, but at the end of the fight, no. He simply could not go on any further.